tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/index.md

 To query and view the data in the environments, customers use [Time Series Insights Portal](http://insights.timeseries.azure.com) or create custom applications using [Query API](time-series-insights-reference-QueryAPI.md).

 Query operations are described in [Query API](time-series-insights-reference-QueryAPI.md).
-Supported query constructs and input format is described in [Query Syntax](time-series-insights-reference-Query-Syntax.md).
+Supported query constructs and input format are described in [Query Syntax](time-series-insights-reference-Query-Syntax.md).